11 Double French Manicure Ideas That Are Cooler Than The Classic

 Ruby Red

 A glossy red polish always looks good — and it looks even better when used to create these beautiful floating French tips by nail artist Iram Shelton.
-Get the look at home with Max Factor Masterpiece Xpress Nail Polish in She’s Reddy, £5.99.
+Get the look at home with Sally Hansen Miracle Gel Nail Polish in Rhapsody Red.

 AdvertisementADVERTISEMENT